 Most of the goods and services have been taxed at the standard rate of 5%.
-These include electronic items, automobiles, fuel, jewellery, food & beverage, apparels, entertainment services, cosmetics, restaurants & hotels, commercial leasing, construction, etc.
+These include electronic items, automobiles, fuel, jewellery, food & beverage, apparel, entertainment services, cosmetics, restaurants & hotels, commercial leasing, construction, etc.

 2. Zero Rate

-For certain categories of goods and services, VAT is charged at zero rate, i.e., such items are taxable but with a zero rate.
+For certain categories of goods and services, VAT is charged at zero rates, i.e., such items are taxable but with a zero rate.
 Items under this bracket include export of goods or services, international transportation of goods and passengers, supply of certain means of transport, supply or import of investment precious metals (of 99% purity or more), residential buildings, buildings used by charities, certain education services, and certain healthcare services.

 VAT is not applicable for goods and services falling under this category.
 It includes financial services, certain residential buildings, bare land, and local passenger transportation.